Yesterday, while introducing our product to a friend, I suddenly realized something.

 In the future, it will likely be: Human → Agent → Computer.

 What's the point of building a complex interface?
-It's a burden for AI, and humans don't look at it anyway.
+It's a burden for AI, and humans don't look at it either.
 Just give instructions directly to the agent and let it execute.
 Done.

-Software infrastructure might change.
-I'm not sure exactly what it will become, but the direction is probably along these lines.
+Software infrastructure may change.
+I'm not sure exactly what it will look like, but the general direction is probably this.

 The Difference Between Claude Code and OpenClaw

-Strictly speaking, OpenClaw wraps a layer around Claude Code's capabilities.
-Some people call this layer the "Crayfish Layer"—I think that makes sense.
+Strictly speaking, OpenClaw puts a shell around Claude Code's capabilities.
+Some call this shell the "crayfish shell"—I think that makes sense.

-What Claude Code does: you give a vague instruction, it executes end-to-end, basically meeting expectations during the process without needing your intervention, can run for tens of minutes or even hours, and finally gives you a result.
+What Claude Code does: you give it a vague instruction, and it executes end-to-end, largely meeting expectations along the way without needing you to correct its course.
+It can run for tens of minutes or even hours, and finally gives you a result.

-But the premise for all this is: the underlying coding agent executes beautifully on every task, without requiring you to watch over it.
+But the prerequisite for all of this is that the underlying coding agent executes each task beautifully, without you needing to watch over it.

-This is also why OpenClaw connected to different models is a completely different species.
+This is also why OpenClaw connected to different models is an entirely different species.

-Currently, there aren't many models capable of truly "executing well on a vague instruction."
-I've only seen Claude's Opus, and possibly Codex's latest model, capable of this.
-Versions connected to other models feel like toys—every execution is unreliable, making the coordination layer above even more difficult.
+Currently, there aren't many models that can truly "execute well from a vague instruction."
+In my view, only Claude's Opus and possibly Codex's latest model can do it.
+Versions connected to other models feel like toys—each execution is unreliable, making the coordination layer above even more difficult.
+However, model progress is faster than expected, and the million-level gap in this area is rapidly narrowing.

-The reason OpenClaw stunned everyone is because it was connected to Opus.
-But Opus's coding plan is no longer available now—too expensive.
+The reason OpenClaw wowed everyone is because it was connected to Opus.
+But Opus's coding plan is no longer available—too expensive.

 This is the current pain point.
 I don't know when it will be resolved.